marklogic/flux/docs/import/import-files/archives.md

 nav_order: 7
 ---

-NT can import archive files containing documents and their associated metadata.
+Flux can import archive files containing documents and their associated metadata.
 This includes archives written via the [`export_archive_files` command](../../export/export-archives.md) as well as archives written by [MarkLogic Content Pump](https://docs.marklogic.com/11.0/guide/mlcp-guide/en/importing-content-into-marklogic-server/loading-content-and-metadata-from-an-archive.html), which are hereafter referred to as "MLCP archives".